Anthonymm0994/ch10-1553-flightgen/high_level_docs/LEVEL_1_HIGH_LEVEL_OVERVIEW.md

 **Wireshark/TShark**: The industry standard for protocol analysis.
 This tool serves as the primary validation method - if TShark can read the generated files, standards-compliant output is confirmed.

-**Click**: A professional CLI framework that provides the structure and help system found in industry-standard aerospace tools.
+**Click**: A CLI framework that provides the structure and help system found in aerospace tools.

 **Tauri**: A modern framework for building native desktop applications without the overhead of web technologies.